cekbote/dsp-lab/Lab-01/Readme.md

 &nbsp; &nbsp; &nbsp; _Fig.1_ &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  _Fig.2_ &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  _Fig.3_

-If we take any L point moving average of the signal in _Fig.1_ we get the original signal back without any irregularities.
-However if we take an L point moving average of the signal in _Fig,2_ some components of the signal are lost.
+If we take a first order difference of the signal in _Fig.1_ we get back a zero value.
+However if we take a first order difference of the signal in _Fig,2_ we get a definite output that .
 If we take an L point moving average of the signal in _Fig.3_ the signal dimishes a lot, even more than the signal in _Fig.2_.
 This is because the signal in _Fig.3_ is changing very fast as compared to the signal in _Fig.2_.
 Therefore, we can say that a moving average filter can be used to filter out components of a signal that change very fast (high frequency signals).
 Hence, a moving average filter is a low pass filter.

 #### Magnitude Response and Phase Response Plots